garrandall/popular-music-data/tracks/the-free-electric-band-albert-hammond.md

 She'd settle for suburbia and a little patch of land So I gave her up for music and The Free Electric Band

-Ooh...
+Oh..
 The Free Electric Band...